 If applicable, explain the relevant resource management goals of the agencies and/or Alaska Native entities with jurisdiction over the resource to be studied.

-Social conditions and the provision of public goods and services are primarily in the domain of state and local—including tribal—governments in Alaska.
-While federal and state requirements do exist for such items as the quality of drinking water and wastewater discharge, there are few standards for most aspects of the social environment or for providing public goods and services.
-However, in most instances the state and local governments wish to avoid circumstances where social conditions or public goods and services are adversely impacted by a proposed action.
-Thus, the purpose of the socioeconomic study for those topics will be to identify any impacts, and particularly any potential adverse impacts to which the study should strive to identify, if possible, potential means to mitigate such effects.
+To be provided by the requesting agency, Alaska Native entity, or other state or local agency.

 If the requester is a not resource agency, explain any relevant public interest considerations in regard to the proposed study.

 The primary benefit to the public of the social conditions and public goods and services evaluation will be assurance that the effects of the Project on public services are adequately addressed.
 The communities within the Railbelt are directly affected by the project and thus will have a great interest in how the Project may affect their lives.
 The project could affect the economic well-being of individuals and communities in several potential ways, but in particular with regards to energy security and cost stability.
 The identification of any increased demands on public and community services would allow for planning to address the important service provisions and capacities.
-This report would also provide valuable information for multidisciplinary analysis required under the National Environmental Policy Act (NEPA).

 Describe existing information concerning the subject of the study proposal, and the need for additional information.